Chapter 04

 by: josavere

-Aspects that provide an overview of what characterizes and defines an orchestra, from its structure and repertoire to its organization and functions in modern society; Both types of groups play an important role in the world of music and offer different, but equally valuable, musical experiences.
+Aspects that provide an overview of what characterizes and defines an orchestra, from its structure and repertoire to its organization and functions in modern society; both types of groups play an important role in the world of music and offer different, but equally valuable, musical experiences.

 Orchestras have evolved over the centuries.
 The modern symphony orchestra began to take shape in the 18th century.
 In the Baroque, orchestras were smaller and consisted of a smaller group of instruments.
-In the Classical and Romantic period, the orchestra expanded significantly in size and complexity.
+In the Classical and Romantic periods, the orchestra expanded significantly in size and complexity.

 Instrumentation : Mainly composed of wind instruments (wood and brass) and percussion; may include string instruments such as double bass, but generally does not have a full string section (violins, violas, cellos).